IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## Custom configuration limitations

-Any configuration changes are reverted upon each IBM® Block Storage CSI driver upgradew.
+Any configuration changes are reverted upon each IBM® Block Storage CSI driver upgrade.
 If configuration changes are required, it is recommended to set InstallPlans to manual upgrade only.

 Consider [configuring dynamic host definition labels](../using/using_hostdefinition_labels.md) when possible to preserve HostDefiner customizations during IBM® Block Storage CSI driver upgrades.{: tip}